anilzen/QTD2024/content/talk/_index.md

 #### Quantum Foundations Meet Quantum Thermodynamics
 Two of the most difficult problems in the foundations of physics are (1) what gives rise to the arrow of time and (2) what the ontology of quantum mechanics is.
 They are difficult because the fundamental dynamical laws of physics do not privilege an arrow of time, and the quantum-mechanical wave function describes a high-dimensional reality that is radically different from our ordinary experiences.
 In this talk, I characterize and elaborate on the ''Wentaculus'' theory, a new approach to time's arrow in a quantum universe that offers a unified solution to both problems and is inspired by recent works in quantum thermodynamics.
 Central to the Wentaculus are (i) Density Matrix Realism, the idea that the quantum state of the universe is objective but can be impure, and (ii) the Initial Projection Hypothesis, a new law of nature that selects a unique initial quantum state.
 On the Wentaculus, the quantum state of the universe is sufficiently simple to be a law, and the arrow of time can be traced back to an exact boundary condition.
 The Wentaculus arguably yields a new strategy for understanding and proving the Second Law of Thermodynamics, as recent results in quantum thermodynamics imply that typical pure states starting in a low-entropy macrostate will be extremely close to the density matrix specified by the Wentaculus.
 The case study of the Wentaculus is further evidence that research in quantum foundations has much to benefit from engagement with quantum thermodynamics.
 (Related papers: https://arxiv.org/abs/2211.03973 and https://arxiv.org/abs/2405.01025)

 ---

+### Irene D'Amico
+*University of York*

+#### Density Functional Theory approaches to Quantum Thermodynamics
+Density functional theory (DFT) is one of the most powerful methods to study properties of interacting many-body systems [1].
+It focuses on the local particle density (instead of the system’s state) as the key variable to derive the properties of interest.
+While its zero-temperature formalism and applications are well established, the development of the finite-temperature formalism [2] and functionals are comparatively in their infancy.
+Interest in this direction has been spurred by the recent advent of quantum technologies and quantum thermodynamics, in turn fuelled by the increasing ability to prepare and control quantum systems on a microscopic scale.
+This capability allows the experimental verification of fundamental properties such as fluctuation theorems, and the potential to develop new quantum technologies based on increasingly complex many-body quantum systems.
+Understanding thermodynamic properties of these systems is crucial as they could limit applications, but also help the fabrication and running of efficient quantum devices.
+The effects of many-body interactions on thermal machines have started to be considered only recently[3]; however, from a theoretical point of view, addressing the study of interacting many-body quantum systems at finite temperature and out-of-equilibrium demands significant effort, usually requiring the use of approximations to tackle the complexity of problems beyond a handful of particles.

+In this context, we discuss the possibility of using DFT as a way to study the out-of-equilibrium thermodynamics of interacting many-body systems.
+We first consider finite-temperature approximations to the average work built from static, zero-temperature DFT concepts [4].
+We apply this approach to out-of-equilibrium finite-time finite-temperature dynamics and discuss its advantages and limitations.
+We then propose an approach based on thermal DFT to extrapolate information about the statistics of work and the irreversibility of a thermal quench [5].
+In particular, we demonstrate that, in this case, both the characteristic function of work and that of irreversible entropy production can be expressed as functionals of the finite-temperature equilibrium densities of the pre- and post-quench Hamiltonians.
+This positions these densities as fundamental variables to derive information on the thermodynamics, as requested by thermal density functional theory.
+We provide relevant functional approximations and illustrate the method with numerical examples.

+[1] “Density functional theory: Its origins, rise to prominence, and future” R. O. Jones, Rev. Mod.
+Phys.
+87, 897, (2015) [2] “Thermal Density Functional Theory in Context”, Pribram-Jones et al., Frontiers and Challenges in Warm Dense Matter.
+Lecture Notes in Computational Science and Engineering, vol 96.
+Springer, Cham.
+(2014)
+[3] “Many-body quantum thermal machines”, V. Mukherjee and U. Divakaran, Journal of Physics: Condensed Matter, 33, 454001 (2021)
+[4] “Approximating quantum thermodynamic properties using DFT” K. Zawadzki et al.  J. Phys.: Condens.
+Matter 34 274002 (2022).
+[5] “Thermal density functional theory approach to quantum thermodynamics” A. Palamara et al., preprint (2024).

+---